Copycat Krispy Kreme Donuts

 When you hear “These are BETTER than Krispy Kreme’s”, then you know you’ve hit a home run.

 When I started looking for recipes for Krispy Kreme copycat recipes online, I found that there were no shortage of them.
-I combined several recipes and came up with this version that apparently was a hit with my son and his best friend.
+I did the research for you and combined several recipes and came up with this version that was a big hit with my son and his best friend.

 Let me know how they turn out for you if you try them.
 Leave a comment below.